Mikey-E/CSEC-5010-03-23194-Spring-2023-Final-Project/README.md

 ## Usage

-Notes:
-- Depending on your operating system and/or settings, it may be necessary to run the terminal with adiministrator priveleges.
+Depending on your operating system and/or settings, it may be necessary to run the terminal with adiministrator priveleges.

-To launch the application:
+To launch the application, run the following command:

-cd src

-py GUI.py
+py src/GUI.py

+The application will start with a field in which to designate a working directory, and a field to type a password.
+This password can be anything, even nothing (which is of course not recommended, but still results in files being encrypted with an empty string as the basis for the encryption).

+Once these 2 fields have been chosen, click Refresh Files and Password.
+Now you will see a list of files in the working directory for which you have access based on your password.
+You can read data from a selected file into the text box on the right with the Read button, make edits, and update the selected file with the Update button.
+The Delete button will delete the selected file from the file system.
+Create will create a file if it does not already exist.

+Open up a .serval file with another editor on the filesystem, and you will see the contents securely encrypted.

 ### Testing

-cd test

-py -m pytest
+py -m pytest test

 This will run all tests.
-If you wish to run specfic test files, name a specific file after pytest
+If you wish to run specific test files, name a specific file after pytest e.g.

+py -m pytest test/\<file\>.py

 Test cases are largely self-documenting.